 - a) That the minister ensures that a proper "goodbye" is made to the community of faith.
-A "returning of the symbols" or an "end-of-covenant ceremony" can be helpful. - b) That the minister not return to their former community of faith in any professional or nonprofessional capacity (to visit, attend worship or other services) for a period of three years with the exception of the following situations:

-i) The minister is invited to a wedding as a guest.

-ii) The minister attends a funeral.

-iii) The minister is invited by the governing body (session, council, board) or current Minister to attend a special event.

-iv) In situations where a minister has served in an isolated rural community of faith, remains living in the area, and where there are no other United Church communities of faith easily accessible, the minister shall contact the Regional Council Pastoral Relations Minister to facilitate a dialogue with the incumbent minister to determine if the past minister may worship there, and establish terms of the relationship.
+A "returning of the symbols" or an "end-of-covenant ceremony" can be helpful. - b) That the minister not return to their former community of faith in any professional or non-professional capacity (to visit, attend worship or other services) for a period of three years with the exception of the following situations: - i) The minister is invited to a wedding as a guest. - ii) The minister attends a funeral. - iii) The minister is invited by the governing body (session, council, board) or current Minister to attend a special event. - iv) In situations where a minister has served in an isolated rural community of faith, remains living in the area, and where there are no other United Church communities of faith easily accessible, the minister shall contact the Regional Council Pastoral Relations Minister to facilitate a dialogue with the incumbent minister to determine if the past minister may worship there, and establish terms of the relationship.

-v) If the need arises, there may be a case-by-case decision - in consultation with the Regional Council Pastoral Relations Minister, incumbent minister and local Church Council/Board - as to how the needs of the community of faith are best met.

-- c) After at least three years has passed, the former minister may return to their former community of faith after consulting with the incumbent minister and the Church Council/Board concerning expectations and the level of involvement with which both parties would be comfortable.
+- v) If the need arises, there may be a case-by-case decision in consultation with the Regional Council Pastoral Relations Minister, incumbent minister and local Church Council/Board as to how the needs of the community of faith are best met. - c) After at least three years has passed, the former minister may return to their former community of faith after consulting with the incumbent minister and the Church Council/Board concerning expectations and the level of involvement with which both parties would be comfortable.
 A covenant between former minister, the incumbent minister and the community of faith is one strategy that could be used.
 It is recommended that the ministers and the community of faith review arrangements and understandings periodically as circumstances often change. - d) Below is a check list of things to remember for departing ministers: - Minimize your influence and presence with members of the congregation and other staff during the period after you leave.
 Don't say "I'm not allowed" but rather indicate that you are declining in the interests of the community of faith and in support of the establishment of a new healthy pastoral relationship. - After three years, no ministerial contact with community of faith members or other staff until a covenant is made between you, the incumbent minister and the community of faith.
 Remember to define the nature and limits of your participation. - Prepare the community of faith while you are still with them to understand the need for disengagement and how that might affect them.
 Often, the minister leaving a pastoral relationship is asked back by community of faith members.
-If you think your leaving may be particularly difficult for your community of faith, request the assistance of the Regional Council to explain the importance of disengagement before you leave. - Ending a pastoral relationship might also mean an end to ties that your family members have with the community of faith.
+If you think your leaving may be particularly difficult for your community of faith, request the assistance of the Regional Council to explain the importance of disengagement before you leave. - Ending a pastoral relationship might also mean an end to ties that your family members have with the community of faith. - As they are leaving the community of faith, departing ministers will be presented a copy of the list of guidelines for departing ministers.
+This is to hopefully prevent future problems and solve all misunderstandings.